This lesson describes how to import a plan into Hexawise from Excel files and/or Mind Maps.

 As before, we recommend using the template (you can download it from the link at the top of the dialog) and pasting your scenarios in the table format to the cell D1 (given you have parameter names).

-If you've tried these instructions and you still can't get the file to import properly - perhaps getting a message saying something like: "You are not allowed to upload "pdf" files, allowed types: [".xlsx", "opml"] " or " Unable to Create the Plan could not import the file you provided.
-Please check that it is in the proper file format and that it contains the necessary information." - then please email your Excel file to Support at Hexawise and we'll try to help you upload it into your account.
+If you've tried these instructions and you still can't get the file to import properly, perhaps you are getting a message saying something like: "You are not allowed to upload "pdf" files, allowed types: [".xlsx", "opml"] " or " Unable to Create the Plan - could not import the file you provided.
+Please check that it is in the proper file format and that it contains the necessary information."
+In that case, please email your Excel file to Support at Hexawise (email@example.com) and we'll try to help you upload it into your account.